Acetoacetanilide

 Acetoacetanilide is an organic compound with the formula CH3C(O)CH2C(O)NHC6H5.
 It is the acetoacetamide derivative of aniline.
 It is a white solid that is poorly soluble in water.
-It and many related compounds (prepared from various aniline derivatives) are used in the production of organic pigments called arylide yellows.
+This chemical and many related compounds (prepared from various aniline derivatives) are used in the production of organic pigments called arylide yellows, one example being Pigment Yellow 74.

+Structure

+Acetoacetanilide crystallizes as the keto-amide tautomer according to X-ray crystallography.
+The molecules are linked by intermolecular hydrogen bonds, which allows the benzoyl ketone to rotate out of the plane of the amide.
+For the general case of substituted acetoanilides, substituents on the aryl ring affect the balance of intra- vs intermolecular hydrogen bonding.
+The situation is illustrated by the 2' vs. 3' vs. 4' fluoro-substituted acetoacetanilides.

 Preparation and reactions

 Acetoacetanilide is prepared by acetoacetylation of aniline using diketene.
+Many analogues have been prepared.

 To make the dyes, acetoacetanilides are coupled to diazonium salts, "azo coupling".